 If you open any team channel you will find the tab called “Files”.
 If you wonder where those files are stored, well in the backbone of Microsoft Office 365 file management which is SharePoint.

 It is a modern and clean design, but with one big disadvantage.
-It has no metadata column.
+It has no metadata column, but there is also something coming in the future.

 See, Office Drama stickers make sense 🙂